carlosmoliv/travel-package-proposal/README.md

 - Implementing authentication using email and password, social login with Google, and also 2FA feature.
 - Implementing dynamic refresh tokens including in-memory token storage.
 - Implementing a more robust authorization flow with permissions and roles.
-- Shifting the focus less on clean architecture and more on DDD for this project.

 ## :spiral_notepad: Requirements